DevCloudFE/ng-devui/devui/splitter/doc/api-en.md

 | disabledBarSize | `string` | '1px' | Optional.
 This parameter is valid when the unadjustable width is set for the panel. | [Vertical layout usage](demo#vertical-layout) |
 | showCollapseButton | `boolean` | true | Optional.
 Whether to display the collapse/expand button | [Collapse and collapse menu](demo#shrink-show-menu) |

+## d-splitter instance method

+Provides the active folding and unfolding method toggleCollapsed(index: number), where index is the sequence number of the expanded bar.

 # d-splitter-pane

 ## d-splitter-pane parameters